jobial-io/scase/README.md

 ```

 We want this to be as type safe as possible, with no possibility of replying with the "wrong"
-type or forgetting to send a reply entirely, and we want an implementation without any boilerplate.
+type or forgetting to send a reply entirely, and we want an implementation with no boilerplate.

 We usually don't care if the service is eventually deployed as a Lambda, an Apache Pulsar function, or a
-standalone app in a container, or maybe run in an Akka Cluster, or as a test locally.
+standalone app in a container, or maybe run in an Akka Cluster, or in a test locally.

- We want to focus on the business logic and implement it on top of an elegant
+ We want to focus on the business logic and implement it on top of a safe
 and concise API, and be able to run it in different environments without having to make changes.

 In addition, we would like to: